robak86/hardwired/packages/react/README.md

 ## Motivation

-React context is an elegant, composable mechanism which is used for injecting dependencies, but composing multiple providers, enabling mocking for tests may be sometimes verbose and error prone.
+React context is an elegant, composable mechanism which can be used for injecting dependencies, but composing multiple providers, enabling mocking for tests may be sometimes too verbose and error prone.
-The goal for this library is to provide thin abstraction over a React context exposing more unified and convenient API for defining, consuming and mocking dependencies.
+The goal for this library is to provide thin abstraction over a React context exposing more unified and convenient API for defining, consuming and mocking dependencies using hardwired

 ### Example